 - Clear verbal and written directions for all course assignments, activities, and assessments

 - Clear communications, instructions, and feedback.
 Provide frequent written and verbal reminders.
 This is especially helpful for students who experienced any past or current traumatic event(s); this includes experiences such as the pandemic, any form of social injustice, adverse childhood experiences (ACES), under-representation, etc. (Wisner, 2022).

-- Clear expectations for all assignments, homework, activities, etc. A clear rubric with observable, measurable terms helps increase mastery and student well-being.
+- Clear expectations for all assignments, homework, and activities: a clear rubric with observable, measurable terms helps increase mastery and student well-being

 2. Use strategies that provide flexibility

 Both empirically-based UDL and trauma-informed approaches also employ flexibility, which increases student well-being by providing choice and a sense of student control, autonomy, and empowerment.
 Instructors infuse flexibility into their courses by incorporating any of the following strategies described below:

 - Flexible assignment deadlines such as providing options to submit one to two assignments beyond a stated deadline

 - Attendance policy that allows one or more absences without repercussions

 - Varied course formats such as courses with synchronous, asynchronous, or hybrid sessions/activities that incorporate engaging teaching strategies (CEI, 2022; Penn State, 2022)